 Under the terms of our QSR Transactions, ceded premiums earned, ceding commissions, profit commission, and ceded paid loss and LAE are settled net on a quarterly basis.
-The ceded premiums earned due after deducting the related ceding commission and profit commission is reported within Other liabilities on the consolidated balance sheets.
+The ceded premiums earned due, after deducting the related ceding commission and profit commission, is reported within Other liabilities on the consolidated balance sheets.

-The reinsurance recoverable on loss reserves related to our QSR Transactions was \$32.8 million as of March 31, 2023 and \$28.2 million as of December 31, 2022.
-The reinsurance recoverable balance is secured by funds on deposit from reinsurers, the minimum amount of which is based on the greater of 1) a reinsurer's funding requirements under PMIERs or 2) ceded reserves and unpaid losses.
-Each of the reinsurers under our quota share reinsurance agreements described above has an insurer financial strength rating of A- or better (or a comparable rating) by Standard and Poor's Rating Services, A.M.
+The reinsurance recoverable on loss reserves related to our QSR Transactions was \$40.9 million as of September 30, 2023 and \$28.2 million as of December 31, 2022.
+The reinsurance recoverable balance is secured by funds on deposit from reinsurers (which does not include letters of credit), the minimum amount of which is based on the greater of 1) a reinsurer's funding requirements under PMIERs or 2) ceded reserves and unpaid losses.
+Each of the reinsurers under our QSR Transactions described above has an insurer financial strength rating of A- or better (or a comparable rating) by Standard and Poor's Rating Services, A.M.
 Best, Moody's, or a combination of the three.